 Professional experience: President and CEO of the Tele2 Group, CEO of Ericsson India, UK, Northern Europe, Central Asia and North Africa, Head of Supply & Logistics in the Ericsson Group.
 Consultant at Arrigo and Andersen Consulting.

-Other current posts Director Gen-0 shares. eral of GSMA.
+Other current posts Director General of GSMA.
 Chairman of Vattenfall.